scipy-conference/scipy_proceedings/papers/leonardo_uieda/leonardo_uieda.rst

 * ``fatiando.inversion``:
   inverse problem solvers and regularization;

-Gridding and plotting
+Griding and plotting
 ---------------------

 Fatiando a Terra handles map data as 1D Numpy arrays, typically x-, y-, z-coordinates and an extra array with the corresponding data.
 However, Matplotlib functions, like ``contourf`` and ``pcolor``, require data to be passed as 2D arrays.
-Moreover, geophysical datasets are often irregularly sampled and require gridding before they can be plotted.
+Moreover, geophysical data sets are often irregularly sampled and require griding before they can be plotted.
-Thus, gridding and array reshaping are ideal targets for automation.
+Thus, griding and array reshaping are ideal targets for automation.

 The ``fatiando.vis.mpl`` module
 loads all the functions in ``matplotlib.pyplot``, adds new functions, and overwrites others to automate repetitive tasks
-(such as gridding).
+(such as griding).
 The following example
 illustrates the use
 of the ``fatiando.vis.mpl.contourf`` function